mpickpt/mana-doc/docs/source/discovery.rst

       # 3. Batch Mode
       # 4. Exit

-  * The local policy is to do most work, including large compilations on a compute node, note the login node.
+  * The policy on Discovery is to run on a compute node, and not the original login node.
     If you just need a shell for compilation, then choose ``1`` (``srun --pty /bin/bash``) to obtain a shell on a compute node.

-3. **Using srun:**
+3. **Interactive session using srun:**

   * The **``srun``** command is useful for interactively running jobs, once you are on a compute node.
 In this example, instead of using ``job-assist``, we ask for a shell on the command line.
+Note that on Discovery, compute nodes may always be shared.
+Even if you ask for all of the CPU cores (as specified by ``--ntasks``), if you are not currently running a job, then the system may allocate another user to the same node.

     .. code:: shell